Harshavardhanvalluri/Interview_Prep/Docs/Struct_Padding.md

 Here in the below example we see that the padding of the structure depend on the largest data type present in the structure.

 ```
+/* This code doesn't contain any structure padding enabled.
+It has to be enabled by uncommenting these macros:  */
+#define STRUCT_PAD_4BYTES
+#define STRUCT_PAD_1BYTES

 // Structure size without padding
 typedef struct {
     signed long int value1;